 Study abroad programme

 Amazing opportunities to study or work abroad as part of a course are available at most universities including London Met.
 For students studying some programmes, such as languages, a minimum of a one-semester placement abroad is usually compulsory, and a full year abroad is often encouraged.
 Placements are either at a partner institution or in industry.
 However, for students at London Met an opportunity also exists in most departments to study in another European country.
-Under the ERASMUS scheme the University has student exchange agreements with 16 different European countries.
+Under the Erasmus scheme, the University has student exchange agreements with a number of different European countries.
 From their second year onwards a student can spend three to 10 months studying in one of the University's partner institutions.
 The period abroad will count towards the final degree and no fee from the host institution will be charged.

 One of the main things students will need to consider when choosing to go on to higher education is where they would like to study.
 Studying locally and living at home can be a cost-effective way of continuing education.
 However, many students feel that being away from home, often for the first time, is all part of the university experience.

 We have two campuses located in the heart of London, with excellent links with businesses and the wider community.
 There are plenty of events and activities to take part in every day.
 Many students enjoy the unrivalled opportunities, excitement and diversity that studying in London offers.
 Whether the lifestyle appeals to a student is an important aspect for them to consider when applying to universities and Higher Education institutions.

 The learning, sports and leisure facilities offered by a university can vary widely.
 We have excellent learning resources including our mock courtroom for legal trainees, newsroom for aspiring journalists and Bloomberg information terminals for economists and banking students, while our art students benefit from MakeWorks, which offers specialist facilities including wood, metal and plastic workshops, digital manufacturing technologies, TV and recording studios, editing suites and darkrooms.